NHL Network (American TV channel): Carriage agreements

 Comcast, owners of the league's former cable partner NBCSN, is also the largest cable television provider in the United States.
 The company was contractually obligated to carry NHL Network on its systems by the summer of 2007 at the latest, so it would be available in time for the 2007–08 NHL season.
 Both Comcast and the NHL had an option to terminate their contract after the 2006–07 season, which would have voided Comcast's obligation to launch a U.S. version of NHL Network, but opted to proceed with the launch.

 Since its official launch in the United States, the NHL Network announced on October 8, 2007 that it would begin being carried that month on Cablevision, Charter, Cox Communications, DirecTV, Dish Network, Xfinity and Time Warner Cable through carriage agreements that were struck with each of the providers.
 DirecTV has aired NHL Network on channel 215 since October 31, 2007.

 NHL.com announced on January 12, 2009 that AT&T U-verse would begin carrying the channel.
 This was followed on June 2, 2009 with the announcement that NHL Network and Comcast had reached an agreement to carry the channel on the provider's Digital Classic Tier, which increased subscribership of the channel from the then-estimated two million subscribers in its placement on the "Sports Entertainment" tier to over 10 million on its Digital Classic package.

 In 2016, Sling TV became the first over-the-top media service to offer NHL Network.

+In 2020, Fubo added NHL Networks to its programming.